edwardbryant/udacity-never-ending-grocery-list-app/README.md

 ## Documentation

-The functions used to run the trivia quiz are located in [js/app.js](https://github.com/edwardbryant/Never-Ending-Grocery-List-App/blob/master/js/app.js) and are explained in more fully below.
+The functions used to run grocery list web app are located in [js/app.js](https://github.com/edwardbryant/Never-Ending-Grocery-List-App/blob/master/app.js) and are explained more fully below.

 ##### updateGroups()